Engineering

 ])

-The read_concurrency: true option optimizes for workloads where reads vastly
+The read_concurrency: true option optimizes for workloads where reads vastly outnumber writes, which is exactly the pattern for registries.

-Compile-Time Loading Pattern
+#Compile-Time Loading Pattern

 The platform populates ETS tables at application startup by scanning the filesystem.
+The agent registry, for example, walks the .aiad/agents/ directory and parses each .agent.md file:

 defp load_agents do